virtualcom-designlab/TBSA2026/index.md

 + **Examine distributed trust and blame in HAI:** We will investigate how trust, distrust, responsibility, and blame are formed, distributed, extended, or fragmented when multiple humans and agents interact within shared social contexts.
 + **Explore agents as social participants in group environments:** We will discuss how autonomous or semi-autonomous agents affect group dynamics, social norms, interpersonal relationships, inclusion and exclusion, conflict, and the emotional atmosphere of shared environments.
-+ **Investigate mutual psychological safety and social bound- aries:** We will examine how both humans and agents may be- come targets of inappropriate, harmful, or socially disruptive interaction, and how agent refusal, avoidance, assertiveness, or self- protective behaviors may express agency and be designed and evaluated.
++ **Investigate mutual psychological safety and social boundaries:** We will examine how both humans and agents may become targets of inappropriate, harmful, or socially disruptive interaction, and how agent refusal, avoidance, assertiveness, or self-protective behaviors may express agency and be designed and evaluated.
 + **Reconsider moral consideration and rights-like claims for artificial agents:** We will discuss whether, when, and how artificial agents should receive moral consideration or rights-like status, especially when they are treated as social actors, exhibit autonomy, or are embedded in social and legal relationships.
 + **Develop design and ethical frameworks for socially sustainable HAI:** We aim to identify design principles, ethical questions, and research challenges for building human-agent systems that can participate responsibly in complex social environments.